NuVanDibe/scriptserve/README.md

 4. Start the container
 5. Access your scripts by subdomain, with the format `{script_name}.script`

+## Known Issues

+- If two filenames are the same except for the extensions, it breaks.
+However, a workaround is to simply change the extension to .ext.2 because it only pays attention to the text within the file and the file extension does not matter, as it will be changed to .script anyway.

 ## Contributing

 We welcome contributions from the community!
 If you have an idea for a new feature or a bug fix, please open a pull request.